 - Income-Based Repayment (IBR)

 The following article helps explain the differences across each.
-However, it is important to note that for subsidized loans enrolled in one of the three repayment plans listed above, the government will pay all interest on your subsidized loans for up to three consecutive years.
+However, it is important to note that for subsidized loans enrolled in one of the three repayment plans listed above, the government will pay all interest on your subsidized student loans for up to three consecutive years.
 This can be quite helpful, as it’ll work to avoid the capitalization of interest.

 Student loan planning can be a very intricate maze to maneuver.
 However, building a plan for repayment – whether that be the standard 10-year, an income-based repayment plan, or a private refinance, is an important first step.